Mfarah42/SupportDesk/frontend/src/hooks/Notes.md

 ### Create Ticket Functionality

-- Create new ticket
+- In ticketSlice.js

+  - export const createTicket
-  - createAsyncThunk
+  - set it equal to createAsyncThunk
   - "tickets/createTickets"
   - _How do we handle a protected route?_